taliacotton/swann-catalogues/_catalogues/early-printed-books.markdown

   title: 'Welcome! '
   author: ''
   body: |-
     Welcome to Swann's digital imprint—a new editorial experience of the traditional auction catalogue.
-Swann takes pride in our catalogues, but until now, technology had not caught up with the scholarship and care we take with every lot.
-We're proud to share this new platform with you.
-All the same lots as can be found elsewhere on our website, but in a reading-friendly format.
+Swann takes pride in our catalogues, but until now, technology had not caught up with the scholarship and care we give to every lot.
+We're proud to share this new platform with you, which presents all the same lots as can be found elsewhere on our website, but in a reading-friendly format.

     Special features: